File Coverage

 =item * C<level>

-The minimum level at which to log something,
+Minimum level at which to emit log entries.
+Defaults to C<"warning">.

 =item * C<logger>